AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 The following sections list updates to API Mesh for Adobe Developer App Builder.
 Refer to the [Upgrade version](upgrade.md) for more information on upgrading.

-## February 4, 2025
+## February 6, 2025

 This release contains the following changes to API Mesh:

 ### Enhancements

-- [Local development](../advanced/developer-tools.md) is now available for edge meshes and includes [new features](../advanced/developer-tools.md#keyboard-shortcuts) to interact with your local mesh.
+- [Local development](../advanced/developer-tools.md) is now available for edge meshes.
   - [Hooks](../advanced/hooks.md) are currently not supported in local development.
 - Internal authorization improvements.